The Other Side of Talent

 “He has a talent,” one person said of another.
 “I don’t know what it is,” she furthered, “but he has a real knack for taking photos.”
-The subject of that compliment beamed in the afterglow.
+The subject of that compliment beamed in the aftermath.
 The compliment was vague, but she used the ‘T’ word, and very few can avoid the gush that follows having a ‘T’ word thrown at them.

 It was a nice photo (not the one pictured here), but the ‘T’ word?
 The compliment suggested that this photo was but one of a long line of photos that you had to see to believe, but it was still just a photo.